stackrole/gatsby-starter-foundation/README.md

-> **Update** Foundation is now built with Gatsby V4, this include many performance update
+> **Update** If you love building with gatsby-starter-foundation, join the discussion about its future updates.
+We value your input! https://github.com/stackrole/gatsby-starter-foundation/discussions/91

 ---